BarbzCodez/Spendr/PROPOSAL.md

     - Can define a monthly or weekly budget amount.
     - The budget is displayed prominently in the application.

-- **User Story**: I want to be notified when I am close to reaching or have exceeded my budget.
-  - **Acceptance Criteria**:
-    - Receive a notification when my expenses are nearing the set budget limit.
-    - Get alerted if I exceed the budget.

 ### Feature 4.
 Expense Analytics

 - **User Story**: As a Spendr user, I want visual insights on my spending habits to make informed decisions.